steinelp/esphome_gree_ac/README.md

 See the 2 photos for wiring (for flashing and the wiring for connecting it to your AC).

+After you've connected the module to your AC, it should pop under settings/integrations/esphome as a 'new device'.
+If not, check if it started a WIFI access point, which it will do if it can't connect to your home wifi.
+You can then configure it from there (via 192.168.4.1)

 **USE AT YOUR OWN RISK!**